 Open the Messenger Widget

-This will open the Messenger Widget to the last page the user was on, if it is currently closed.
+You can open the Gist Messenger widget to the last page the user was on if it is currently closed.

 gist.chat("open");